hotg-ai/rune/docs/tutorials/proc_block_1.md

-# Procedural Blocks
+# Components of a Processing Blocks

-Procedural Blocks are used to pre- and post- process data.
+Processing Blocks are used to pre- and post- process data.

-A barebones file structure for a procedural block can be generated with the following cargo command:
+A barebones file structure for a processing block can be generated with the following cargo command:

 ```rust
 cargo new `proc_block_name` --lib